BoyTiger-1/wildfire-web-app/README.md

 A web-based wildfire risk prediction system powered by machine learning that provides real-time wildfire risk assessment for locations within the continental United States.

+## Inspiration
+Two years ago, my community was reminded of how close we all are to the devastating impacts of wildfires.
+A massive fire had broken out near a town just an hour away from us.
+For days, the air was thick with smoke, evacuation alerts loomed, and my family and neighbors prepared in case we had to leave our homes behind.
+Although we were fortunate not to evacuate, the fear and uncertainty left a lasting impression on me.
+Furthermore, the LA wildfires erupted with terrifying intensity, destroying entire neighborhoods, displacing thousands of families, and showing how quickly a spark can lead to a disaster.
+Seeing these events happen so close to home, I realized that climate change and wildfire risk are not distant issues, but they’re immediate, life-altering threats.
+This inspired me to act, to use the skills I’m developing in artificial intelligence and data science to create something meaningful.
+By building a Wildfire Risk Prediction AI, I want to contribute to early detection and prevention, helping communities prepare before it’s too late.
+My goal is to turn the anxiety and helplessness of those moments into something constructive, with technology that empowers people and protects lives.

 ## Features

 - **Location Input**: Enter coordinates manually or select locations on an interactive map